IBM/ansible-power-aix-oracle-dba/docs/Readme-Manage-Users.txt

 # =====================

 # Description: This module is used to create, drop, lock, unlock & expire user accounts.
 For privileges refer "grants" readme of our ansible collection.
-# The role “oradb_manage_users” is used to create, drop, lock, unlock & set expiration to database users.
-It uses the “oracle_users” module.
-The users require privileges to access the database which can be achieved by the role “oradb_manage_grants”.
-It uses the “oracle_grants” module.
+# The role oradb_manage_users is used to create, drop, lock, unlock & set expiration to database users.
+It uses the oracle_users module.
+The users require privileges to access the database which can be achieved by the role oradb_manage_grants.
+It uses the oracle_grants module.

 In the following example we're going to create two database users (testuser1 & testuser2) in a pluggable database DEVPDB running in a container database and grant privileges to the users.
 1. There are two files which need to be updated: